 A stye, which is a pimple-like bump on or within your eyelid, can be very distressing because it’s both unsightly and uncomfortable.
-Fortunately, however, a stye can be a short-lived problem if you see experienced ophthalmologist David K. Chow, MD, PC, FACS, at his offices in Reston or Vienna, Virginia.
+Fortunately, however, a stye can be a short-lived problem if you see experienced ophthalmologist David K. Chow, MD, PC, FACS, at his office in Reston, Virginia.
 Dr. Chow is both a medical doctor and an eye specialist, so he understands exactly what’s needed to eliminate your stye so you can feel better quickly.
 For expert help if you have a stye, schedule an appointment online or by phone today.

 A stye, medically known as a hordeolum, is a bump on or inside your eyelid.
 Styes are frustrating because they're often quite tender or uncomfortable in addition to detracting from your physical appearance.
 There are two kinds of styes, external and internal: